-Aberdeen University Students' Association's Annual General Meeting (AGM) 2020 will be held on the 11th of February at the William Guild Arts Lecture Theatre.
-The meeting is scheduled to begin at 5:30pm and students are encouraged to arrive at 5pm to leave enough time to sign-in and receive their voting card.
-Please remember to bring your student ID for the registration and to be able to vote.
+Aberdeen University Students' Association's Annual General Meeting (AGM) 2021 will be held online on the 16th of February on Microsoft Teams.
+The meeting is scheduled to begin at 5:30 pm and students are encouraged to log in and join the meeting at 5 pm to leave enough time to sign-in and member of staff to approve you.
+Please remember to log in with your abdn.ac.uk email account.

 Why should I come?

 The AGM is an opportunity for students to learn about how AUSA operates, what the association has done in the past year, how the association is doing financially, ask questions from the Trustee Board and vote on motions.